 Last but not least, there is the ancient Jozankei Onsen, less than an hour’s drive from the south of Sapporo, which you can also visit for a whale of a time.
 Jozankei is not only the ideal place for a healing soak, but is also famous for its picturesque beauty.
 Shogetsu Grand Hotel is strategically positioned in the historical district just a stone’s throw away from the Jozankei Jinja-mae bus stop where you can take an express bus to and fro the JR Sapporo Station and New Chitose Airport.

 In addition, it is the only hotel in Jozankei where you can immerse yourself in the splendid valley views right in the comfort of your room.
 All onsen baths in the hotel are fed with natural spring water directly from the source which will help relieve health ailments such as muscle aches, fatigue, and neuralgia.

 A memorable Hokkaido holiday in a unique onsen ryokan

-One of the best things to do when holidaying in Japan is to book yourself a stay in a traditional Japanese inn or a ryokan for a unique experience.
+Hokkaido’s hot springs are famed all around Japan, and one of the best things to do when holidaying in Japan is to book yourself a stay in a traditional Japanese inn or a ryokan with an onsen for a unique experience.
 While there are many public onsens out there, having an onsen right in the ryokan you stay in is the best bet for superb accessibility and comfort.
-So check into one of the above ryokans with onsens for your next trip to Hokkaido for an awesome holiday!
+So check into one of these Hokkaido ryokans with onsens on your next trip for an awesome holiday!

 Get Trip101 in your inbox